5l1v3r1/output-boosting/README.md

 # output-boosting

-The idea is simple: train a linear model with logistic regression, then add the softmax outputs to the features and train another linear model, etc.
+The idea is simple: train a linear model with logistic regression, then add the softmax outputs to the features and train another linear model, then perform this process recursively to make a deeper and deeper network.

 # Results